Tea Gardens NSW: Things to Do, Where to Eat and Stay

 Reflections Jimmys Beach Nature Trail

 From the dirt road near Bennetts Beach, drive to the end to the carpark.
 Opposite the hill up to the beach is a walking track that takes you to Reflections at Jimmys Beach.
-The track is an easy stroll through nature.

 Where to Eat in Tea Gardens